General Student Frequently Asked Questions

 I am interested in a specific career field/job title.
 How do I find out which certificate, degree, or non-credit program I should enroll in?

-Adult Learner Services, Career, Transfer and Job Placement Services, and faculty are all great resources on campus to help you in your educational goals.
+Adult Learner Services, Career Services, and faculty are all great resources on campus to help you in your educational goals.
 If you are unsure what kind of training is right for you, we suggest making an appointment to discuss your plans with us.

 Can I earn credit for my life or military experience?